canonical/vanilla-framework/templates/docs/layouts/application.md

 On smallest screens the side navigation panel (`l-navigation`) is not visible on the screen.
 Instead the top navigation bar (`l-navigation-bar`) is displayed on top of the screen.
 It should contain an application logo and a button to toggle visibility of the side navigation panel.
 All content panels (`l-main`, `l-aside`) will occupy whole screen width.
 If the aside panel is open it will overlay the contents of the main panel.

-On screens wider than `$application-layout--breakpoint-side-nav-collapsed` (which defaults to the value of `$breakpoint-medium`: `772px`), the side navigation is collapsed.
+On screens wider than `$application-layout--breakpoint-side-nav-collapsed` (which defaults to the value of `$breakpoint-small`: `620px`), the side navigation is collapsed.
 The side navigation panel (`l-navigation`) will be always visible on screen as a collapsed vertical bar that when hovered or focused expands to its whole width and reveals side navigation contents.
 In this state the side navigation panel (`l-navigation`) can be pinned (by adding `is-pinned` class) to make it temporary expanded.

 On screens wider than `$application-layout--breakpoint-side-nav-expanded` (which defaults to the value of `$breakpoint-large`: `1036px`) the side navigation panel is expanded and always visible.
 Adding `is-pinned` class to `l-navigation` has no effect in this state (as the side navigation by default behaves as it was pinned).